Top-rated local movers that handle Nashville to Des Moines moves

 - Des Moines is considered to be safer than Nashville with a safety index of 57.8 vs Nashville’s 50.9.

-- Air quality in Des Moines is good, and in Nashville it's good.
+- Air quality in Des Moines is Good, and in Nashville it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Iowa moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Iowa moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.